Gary W. Janak: Early life

+Priesthood

-On May 14, 1988, Janak was ordained a priest by Bishop Charles Victor Grahmann for the Diocese of Victoria.
-He received a Licentiate in Canon Law from The Catholic University of America in Washington, D.C., in 1995 and a Master of Divinity degree in 1998 from the Oblate School of Theology in San Antonio.
+On May 14, 1988, Janak was ordained a priest at St. Anthony of Padua Church in Palacios by Bishop Charles Grahmann for the Diocese of Victoria.After his ordination, the diocese assigned Janak as parochial vicar of the Cathedral of Our Lady of Victory Parish.
+He was transferred in 1990 to Our Lady of Lourdes Parish in Victor to serve as a priest-in-residence.
+He was named pastor of St. Joseph Church in Yoakum, Texas, in 1994.
+During his time at St. Joseph Janak also received a Licentiate in Canon Law from the Catholic University of America in Washington, D.C., in 1995 and a Master of Arts degree in counseling from the University of Houston-Victoria in Victoria.